edfus/stream-editor/README.md

 });
 ```

-You can have a look at error handling & propagation tests [here](https://github.com/edfus/update-file-content/blob/260804514e622cedffaaa4869101133256501da4/test/test.mjs#L502-L741).
+You can have a look at tests regarding error handling [here](https://github.com/edfus/update-file-content/blob/85665e5a9f53a724dab7a42a2d15301eaafddfc2/test/test.mjs#L578-L846).

 ### No dependency

-update-file-content previously depends on [rw-stream](https://github.com/signicode/rw-stream), but for some historical reasons, I refactored rw-stream and bundled it as part of this package.
+update-file-content previously depends on [rw-stream](https://github.com/signicode/rw-stream), but for some historical reasons, I refactored rw-stream and bundled it as a part of this package.
 See [src/rw-stream](https://github.com/edfus/update-file-content/blob/master/src/rw-stream/index.mjs).

 Currently, update-file-content has zero dependency.